-If you’re looking for an internship, then the first point of contact should be your faculty.
-Most faculties will have an internship office or a study advisor who can help you with information on practicalities and requirements.
-They might also have a vacancy board listing all internship positions related to the University, or specifically offered to students of your University by different businesses.
+If you’re looking for an internship, the first point of contact should be your faculty.
+Most faculties will have an internship office or a study advisor who can help you with information on the practicalities and requirements.
+They might also have a vacancy board listing all internship positions related to your university or specifically offered to students of your university by different businesses.